 The CTU adopts the FPAWG recommendations that the representative trigger to commence negotiations is met when at least ten per cent or 1000 (whichever is lower) of workers in the sector or occupation (as defined by the workers) indicate their wish to trigger FPA bargaining.
 The FPAWG reached the consensus of 10% or 1000 workers (whichever is lower) as an achievable and practical litmus test to initiate the process of FPA negotiations.
 Requiring a figure higher than 10% would encroach on the territory of enterprise or multi-employer level collective bargaining.
-FPA bargaining is to sit alongside and not interfere with enterprise or multi-employer level collective bargaining.
 It is important to distinguish between initiation and the process of negotiation and settlement to which all those covered will be encouraged and invited to participate in.